GamemakerChina/omegat-gms2-ide-csv-filter/README.md

 Extract the zip file and copy a plugin jar file, paste to `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on your operating system.

+Need to disable Magento CE CSV support, Go to `Options --> File Filters`, Find `Mangeto CE Locale CSV` and uncheck the checkbox on the right.

 ## Build
 ```bash
 gradlew build # Linux and macOS